 COMNAP Antarctic Fellowship, the IAATO Antarctic Fellowship, the SCAR Fellowship & the CCAMLR Scholarship

-The COMNAP Antarctic Fellowship Background Information:
+The COMNAP Antarctic Research Fellowship Recipients 2011-2020

 The COMNAP Antarctic Fellowship was offered for the first time in 2011.
 It is designed to encourage the active involvement of early career Antarctic persons and to strengthen international capacity and cooperation in the spirit of the Antarctic Treaty.
 It is intended to allow people from a COMNAP Member National Antarctic Program country to undertake short-term visits to major international laboratories, field facilities, and/or home institutions in or operated by other COMNAP Member National Antarctic Programs (for a list of members, please visit the “Our Members” page of the COMNAP website).
 The fellow’s project should contribute to the objectives of the home or host National Antarctic Program’s objectives.